rrweller/voschAI/README.md

 3. **`gpt-prompt.txt`**
    - Contains the **system-level prompt** for the GPT API (the “personality” or style).
-   - Use this file to personalize the AI with how you want it to responde.
+   - Use this file to personalize the AI with how you want it to respond.

 4. **`blacklist.txt`**
    - Twitch usernames listed here (one per line) will be **ignored** by the AI.